rajbooth/Hash-Stats/docs/data_tables.md

 ```
 ### wlh_hasher_run
 #### Description
-Thi si sessentially a linking table that associates multiple hashers with each run.
+This is essentially a linking table that associates multiple hashers with each run.
+The *hasher_run* table uses run_number and *hasher_ID* as foreign keys to reference records in the *wlh_runs* and *wlh_hasher* tables respectively.
 #### SQL

 ### registrations